 3. Test & learn – it never goes as planned anyways!
 And do what you feel in your guts – we all have a strong intuition, so let’s make the most of it!

-Pistachio Face Mask by Irene Forte - it gives the ultimate glow!
+Pistachio Face Mask by Irene Forte - gives the ultimate glow!

 Definitely Le Smoking by Yves Saint Laurent.
 And, of course, our Diana d’Orville Signature Palazzo silk set!
 A divine second skin, that is half-armor and half-cocoon!
 It is incredibly handcrafted by fairy fingers in our South of France & Parisian ateliers, using French & Italian haute-couture fabrics.

-Le Sel de la Terre by Wim Wenders, on the breath-taking works of Sebastiao Salgado.
+Le Sel de la Terre by Wim Wenders, on the breath-taking works of Sebastião Salgado.
 Deeply moving & wonderfully directed.
-Puts things in perspective!
+It puts things in perspective!